 Many many thanks for such a comprehensive reply.
 I had actually done some of what you say.
 I opened the handle and dried out the speed switch and LED circuit board with hairdryer.

 I checked the controller which seemed watertight so didn’t open it up.
 I thought everything was dry so connected the battery.
 The LED lit but the go button didn’t respond neither did the speed switch.
 The 11 yard did and the motor turned.
 Switched off and had another look at speed controller.
 Water appeared so opened up.
 It was wet so hair dryer again.
 Then connected and now nothing works.
 I guess the controller shorted.

 Can you just supply all three parts and I will just fit them all rather than take a chance.
 The led and speed switch on my trolley are playing up so I might change them if it’s only the controller that’s faulty on my wife’s trolley.

-Yes I can supply all three components.
+Yes, I can supply all three components.
 It can be a risk trying one at a time as one faulty component can damage the other non-faulty components.
-Anyway its most likely the speed control switch will have problems as it tends to be the one which has the most sensitive to getting damaged.
+Anyway, it’s most likely the speed control switch will have problems as it tends to be the one that has the most sensitivity to getting damaged.

 Here is the link to the store where all three components are available.
 Just check these are this correct circuit/controller ( controller S1G…. and rectangular handle circuit see photo attached), as there are a couple of changes in some.